NerdyBucky/ForJobSearching/README.md

       3.2 Utilize Pandas and Numpys Packages to GroupBy and Percentaging them 4 We can make a visulaztion to make the result more clear

- p.s all the package and all steps comments I put it in the Clients.py
+ p.s all the packages and all steps comments I put it in the Clients.py and Result.png can see the pie chart

  <2> By Excel Pivot Table : Please Open HireArt - Data Analyst Exercise 10.12.17.xlsx